 Danny told his parents this story shortly after they got home, marking one of the only times Danny greeted his mother and father after work.
 They did not buy the story for more than a second.
 However, being the extremely hands-off parents they were, they also did not truly care how or where Danny obtained this bounty of entertainment and simply asked him to express self-control and only play games a few hours a day.
 To which Danny gladly obliged.

-With his parents’ approval, Danny dove into the collection of games he had been so generously given by Terry, and he spent hours every day for the ensuing months exploring and progressing through him.
+With his parents’ approval, Danny dove into the collection of games he had been so generously given by Terry, and he spent hours every day during the ensuing months exploring and progressing through him.
 It was something he did with fervor and delight every time he played, but as he did so, he also struggled.
 He had difficulties adapting to the complicated controller and inputs of PlayStation 2 titles.
 He regularly failed to recognize and understand patterns.
 And while he tentatively abided by the game’s instruction, he routinely hit roadblocks where he did not understand where to go, what to do, or why something was not working.

-Despite these struggles, Danny still preserved throughout his collection, wanting to see every game through to its end and everything they had to offer.
+Despite these struggles, Danny still persevered throughout his collection, wanting to see every game through to its end and everything they had to offer.
 The sprawling and elongated stories they told.
 The beautiful sights and environments the games painted.
 Along with the vibrant and dynamic soundscapes that filled his tiny room.
 Truly, these games offered Danny an experience like no other, but there was one thing that fascinated Danny above all others.
 The ability to control a character with his actions.
-It caused him to think about what it would like to control someone other than him.
+It caused him to think about what it would like to control someone other than himself.
 What it would be like to be somebody else.
-And, after watching several episodes from an anime series called Gokudo, he wondered what it would like to swap bodies with someone else.
+And, after watching several episodes from an anime series called Gokudo, he wondered what it would like to swap bodies with a woman.
 A stray thought that would stick with the young boy, growing into a fascination, and eventually, an obsession.